8. Interactivity in Python¶

 Each of those images represents a slice of the emission of 12 CO at a single velocity.

-Exercise: Write a function load_data() which loads this fits file as shown above, sets the spectral units, and returns it.
+which loads this fits file as shown above, sets the spectral units, and returns it.

-Why Interactivity?
+Why Interactivity?¶

 We can plot any individual frame (velocity slice) of our cube as shown above, re-running our code/cell for different channel numbers.
 But it is often valuable to “page through” this data, to quickly jump around, advance frames, etc. Additionally, what if we want to dynamically average or sum over some subset of slices?
 We can do that with interactivity.
 That brings us to Streamlit, and the concept of a webapp.

-As intimated by Yao on Friday, Python Webapps involve two components: a server, where the “backend” of the code is running, and a “frontend”, which comprises the html/css/js/nodejs that defines how users interact with the program within a browser.
+, where the “backend” of the code is running, and a “frontend”, which comprises the html/css/js/nodejs that defines how users interact with the program within a browser.

-There exists things called Frameworks (examples include Flask, Django, Emmett, and FastAPI).
+(examples include Flask, Django, Emmett, and FastAPI).
 These frameworks have things under the hood that let you connect together the frontend stuff (webpages, urls, etc), with the backend (a python server they’re running).

-These can be involved to learn, but provide the ultimate amount of control over the way a website looks/feels/operates.
-Streamlit is a little different.
+is a little different.
 It does run a server, but rather than provide a full framework, it’s a true library of Python classes/methods that allow you to simply get things up and going, while sacrificing some creative control.
 For now, we’ll host these servers “locally” (like a notebook), but the ultimate goal is usually to host it “online” somewhere where others can then use it.

 We’re going to use a few of the many elements available in streamlit for this demo:

-• sliders
+sliders

-• range-sliders
+range-sliders

-• buttons
+buttons

-• image display
+image display

-• headers/text display
+headers/text display

-The Basics
+The Basics¶

-Streamlit has a lot of specialized commands, but an easy one to use (most of the time) is st.write().
-This is designed to be a magic command that works like print(), but will nicely format whatever you put in (dataframe, number, text string) and then display it on your little webpage.
+, but will nicely format whatever you put in (dataframe, number, text string) and then display it on your little webpage.

-If you made a file with multiple st.write() calls, they would appear in order on the page (as in the file).
+calls, they would appear in order on the page (as in the file).

-Similarly, if we want to, say, display a matplotlib figure, we use st.pyplot(fig), feeding in some created figure.
+Similarly, if we want to, say, display a matplotlib

-The most important concept to remember when working with streamlit is that any time a change is made (user slides a slider, hits a button, hits submit on a form, etc.), the entire script is re-executed.
+is that any time a change is made (user slides a slider, hits a button, hits submit on a form, etc.), the entire script is re-executed.

-This means that by default, you don’t have a memory or global namespace where variables are sticking around.
-Luckily, streamlit has an answer: st.session_state.
+This means that by default, you don’t have a memory

 Whenever a browser connects to the app and runs, there’s a special container called session state, where if we want, we can store input values and “remember” them across re-runs, modifying them as desired when the user inputs certain things.